top of page

 Knudson guide full page.PNG

-ASCENT helps people with disabilities begin to access natural trails for better health and quality of life
+Focuses on easier natural trails to helps people with disabilities begin to improve their health & quality of life

 ASCENT is developed primarily to help people with disabilities build from first experiences walking paved paths to then begin to explore easy natural (e.g., dirt and grass) trails.
 Why?
 Because such trails